cds-srg-iitb/cds-srg-iitb.github.io/index.md

 This is the official webpage of the Control and Dynamical Systems Student Reading Group of IIT Bombay.
 <!--This blog is made with the purpose of being the "go-to" place for anything and everything Aerospace Engineering related at IIT Bombay.
 At present this blog contains course reviews to help out students of IIT Bombay .-->

-## The Control and Dynamical Systems Student Reading Group, IIT Bombay
+## The Control & Dynamical Systems Student Reading Group, IIT Bombay

 __*What is CDS-SRG?*__

 <div style="text-align: justify">
   Over the years, we have witnessed an increase in the number of projects being pursued under various initiatives by ITC.
 These projects have been instrumental in sparking enthusiasm towards robotics in a lot of students.
 These projects are, however, in most cases, pursued without sufficient depth in theoretical and practical knowledge in areas like analysis of dynamical systems, the design of control and filtering algorithms to name a few, which eventually leads to the original objectives remaining unfulfilled.
 Through this reading group, we envision to bridge this gap, promote discussion on topics in controls, facilitate exposure to the associated mathematics and delve into implementation details involved in real-life applications.
 We also want this exposure to encourage more students to pursue research, theoretical or implementation-based, in these areas.

 <!--The Department Academic Mentorship Program (DAMP) team, Aerospace Engineering, IITB consists of 19 exuberant and highly motivated students working towards providing the necessary help and guidance to all sophomores and under performing upperclassmen.-->

 </div>

 <!--__*How can a DAMP mentor help you?*__